MayaHsu09/DoodleJump/README.md

 <h1 align="center">Welcome to Doodle Jump! 👋</h1>
-By: Maya and Swasti
 <p align="center">

 ## Game Description

-`Doodle Jump` uses the space bar and the right and left arrow key to control the character.
-The objective is to play for as long as you can, jumping off of platforms, until you miss and fall.
+`Doodle Jump` uses the space bar to start the game and the right and left arrow key to control the character.
+The objective is to play for as long as you can, jumping off of platforms.
+However, if you jump on a red platform, you instantly lose the game.
+Each time you jump to a new platform, 5 points are added to the score.
+When you miss the platform and fall your score and position is reset.
 This game can be played by anyone and is very simple.
 Enjoy!

 <p align="center">
   <img width="700" align="center" src="https://user-images.githubusercontent.com/9840435/60266022-72a82400-98e7-11e9-9958-f9004c2f97e1.gif" alt="demo"/>